openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   Students use the discussion topics to communicate with each other and the course staff in threaded exchanges.

-  For more information, see :ref:`Discussions`.
+  For more information, see `Managing Course Discussions`_.

 .. _Discussion Component: